Downloading emails with Google Takeout

 Some screenshots of the process are below.

 Google Takeout.
-Google Takeout

 Select Mail.
-Select Mail

 Don’t get everything, unless you don’t have that much data in GMail!
-Don't get everything, unless you don't have that much data in GMail!

 Select just the label you want.
-Select just the label you want.